 Oh "the chair!"
 Most everyone has one.
 It's that place of purgatory for clothes that have been worn before but could be worn again.
 They're not dirty enough for the laundry basket but also not closet material.
 The first step in moving past this heap is acceptance.
 Many items in your wardrobe don't need to be washed after each wear, so this limbo state is perfectly normal.
 In fact, over-laundering may compromise the lifespan of many pieces like denim, wool, and cashmere.
 Items from "the chair" can be moved confidently back to the closet these quick tips and tricks for freshening them in between washes.

 Steaming is one of the easiest, most natural ways to freshen up a previously worn piece.
-On high heat, steam works to kill germs and bacteria, which can in term eliminate odors.
 Add a capful of Ironing Water to infuse with our Classic scent.
-If you don’t own a steamer, you can achieve similar results by setting an iron to the “steam” setting and hovering your iron over the item.
+If you don't own a steamer, you can achieve similar results by setting an iron to the "steam" setting and hovering your iron over the item.
 Be sure not to make contact with the item as pressing some fabrics like wool may crush and damage fibers.

 Spraying garments with one of our antibacterial, nontoxic fabric sprays is a quick and easy way to freshen up.
 Each adds a fresh scent while eliminating odors.
 We recommend the Wool & Cashmere Spray for sweaters, suits, scarves, blankets, and other knits.
 The Cedar scent naturally repels moths and other critters.
 Delicate Spray is perfect for lingerie, hosiery, and items labeled “dry clean only” like silks and chiffons.
 Sport Spray is formulated for activewear including gear like yoga mats, helmets, and gym bags.
 Lastly, Fabric Fresh Classic works perfectly for just about anything from linens to denim to outerwear.